riquito/tuc/doc/tuc.1.md

 DESCRIPTION
 ===========

-Cut text (or bytes) at delimiter, then keep the desired parts.
+Cut text (or bytes) where a delimiter matches, then keep the desired parts.
-A default delimiter is set when cutting lines, characters or bytes.

 The data is read from standard input.